Skip to main content

 14 mentions Positive Neutral Negative

 The music in the game is consistently praised for enhancing the overall atmosphere, with many reviewers highlighting its quality and how it complements the visuals and gameplay.
-The soundtrack is described as immersive, contributing to a surreal and eerie experience, while also featuring unexpected themes like Metroid music.
+The soundtrack is described as immersive, contributing to a surreal and eerie experience, while some specific references to styles like Metroid music add a unique twist.
 Overall, the combination of excellent music and visuals creates a captivating environment that resonates well with players.

 • “A surreal little puzzle game with immaculate visuals, sounds, and music.”